Make a Difference in a Child’s Life

 What Types of Families are Needed?

-The agency needs families willing to take children of all ages, although it is usually difficult for us to find families willing to care for adolescents.
+The agency needs families willing to take children of all ages, although it is usually difficult for us to find families willing to care for pre-teens and teens.
 The agency also needs families willing to provide respite care.
 Respite Care is a short term commitment of caring for a child while the primary Foster Parent(s) is on a vacation, for example. *Families willing to care for children on an emergency basis are also needed, as well as families willing to care for children with special medical needs.

 How Can I Become a Foster Parent?